EIS-Applications/LeptonModule/software/flirpi/README.md

-#Maryam Notes added to run smoothly on the Raspberry pi
+#My Notes added to run smoothly on the Raspberry pi
 ```
 sudo make
 ./leptgraypng >x.png